Table of Contents

 Our brains naturally age, just as our bodies do.
 Though forgetfulness is a normal part of aging, we can, and should, exercise our brains to promote cognitive health.
 Online games are fun, mentally stimulating and slow down the aging process by improving our brain health.

 Seniors with dementia can benefit from online games too.
 To avoid frustration, we recommend setting them up with games that are not too difficult.
-Start with beginner level and advance slowly.
+Start with the beginner level and advance slowly.

 Brain Games Online